andrewgurung/thisAndObjectPrototype/prototypes.md

 // 4.
 Second Misconception
 // Linking Bar.prototype to Foo.prototype
-// Problem: Although it creates a new object linked to Foo.prototype, it has side effects
+// Problem: Although it creates a new object linked to Foo.prototype,
-//          new Foo() invokes a constructor call which might have side effects (logging, setting values, adding properties to `this` etc)
+//          new Foo() invokes a constructor call which might have
-Bar.prototype = new Foo();
+//          side effects (logging, setting values, adding properties to `this` etc) Bar.prototype = new Foo();
 ```